Failure to Obey Written Promise to Appear

-If you have a warrant or capias outstanding for a FTA on written promise in Hillsborough County, FL, then contact an experienced criminal defense attorney at the Sammis Law Firm.
+If you have a warrant or capias outstanding for a FTA with a written promise to appear in Hillsborough County, FL, then contact an experienced criminal defense attorney at the Sammis Law Firm.

 We represent clients for both felony and misdemeanor charges.
 Our offices are located in downtown Tampa in Hillsborough County and in New Port Richey across from the West Pasco Judicial Center.